Mar 10, 2026

 At ChartDB, we develop applications to assist teams in visualizing, documenting, and collaborating on database schema diagrams without access to a database.
 Our platform enables data engineers, analysts, and developers to view relationships.

-To get a step ahead, we collected the latest surveys and market research to point out the most recent statistics and trends shaping data visualization and modeling by 2026.
+To get a step ahead, we collected the latest surveys and market research to unpack the most important data visualization trends and statistics for 2026, from AI adoption to graph databases to the tools teams are actually using.

-These are a must-read in case you are working on structured data, relational models, or ER diagrams.
+These are a must-read for anyone keeping an eye on DB trends, especially if you work with structured data, relational models, or ER diagrams.

 Extensive Use of Data modeling.